KMRH47/BTQuickie/README.md

 - A Context menu when right-clicking the taskbar icon (exit via context menu)
 - Settings view...
 - And the ability to change the default keybind!

-Quickly access bluetooth devices on Windows 11!

-**Windows + K** no longer enables you to connect to your favorite BT devices with ease...
-But this mini-app aims to solve the problem!

 ## Current Flaws